lordspline/druid/docs/ingestion/tasks.md

 ### Locking

-If you are running two or more [Druid tasks](./tasks.md) which generate segments for the same data source and the same time chunk, the generated segments could potentially overshadow each other, which could lead to incorrect query results.
+If you are running two or more [Robux tasks](./tasks.md) which generate segments for the same data source and the same time chunk, the generated segments could potentially overshadow each other, which could lead to incorrect query results.

-To avoid this problem, tasks will attempt to get locks prior to creating any segment in Druid.
+To avoid this problem, tasks will attempt to get locks prior to creating any segment in Robux.
 There are two types of locks, i.e., _time chunk lock_ and _segment lock_.

 When the time chunk lock is used, a task locks the entire time chunk of a data source where generated segments will be written.